Wild-W/Civ6-RandomSeeder/README.md

 2. Run Civ6-RandomSeeder.exe
 3. (Optional) Create a shortcut of the exe and place it in the directory `%programdata%\Microsoft\Windows\Start Menu\Programs`

-    * This will allow you to easily find the app using windows search box
+    * This will allow you to easily find the app using the windows search box

 ### NPM Installation